Quantum circuits

 Our goal is to perform a process that has the same effect as performing this projective measurement on but to do this using only unitary operations and standard basis measurements.

-We will make use of an extra workspace system to do this, and specifically we take the classical state set of to be which is the same as the set of outcomes of the projective measurement.
-The idea is that we will perform a standard basis measurement on and interpret the outcome of this measurement as being equivalent to the outcome of the projective measurement on We will need to assume that is initialized to some fixed state, which we'll choose to be (Any other choice of fixed quantum state vector could be made to work, but choosing makes the explanation to follow much simpler.)
+We will make use of an extra workspace system to do this, and specifically we'll take the classical state set of to be which is the same as the set of outcomes of the projective measurement.
+The idea is that we will perform a standard basis measurement on and interpret the outcome of this measurement as being equivalent to the outcome of the projective measurement on We'll need to assume that is initialized to some fixed state, which we'll choose to be (Any other choice of fixed quantum state vector could be made to work, but choosing makes the explanation to follow much simpler.)

 Of course, in order for a standard basis measurement of to tell us anything about we will need to allow and to interact somehow before measuring by performing a unitary operation on the system First consider this matrix:

 Now, is certainly not a unitary matrix (unless in which case giving in this trivial case) because unitary matrices cannot have any columns (or rows) that are entirely unitary matrices have columns that form orthonormal bases, and the all-zero vector is not a unit vector.
 However, it is the case that the first columns of are orthonormal, and we get this from the assumption that is a measurement.
-To verify this claim, notice that for each column number of is this vector:
+To verify this claim, notice that for each column number of is as follows.

 which is what we needed to show.